-Writing a website brief - tips to save you time
+Writing a website brief - plan well to save time and money

 A great website brief is a crucial part of the web design process.
 It will help you gather quotes, save you time and help to communicate your intentions internally.